Skip to main content

 Step 1: Obtain Digital Signature Certificates (DSC)

 Every proposed director must obtain a Class 3 Digital Signature Certificate.
 For foreign nationals, this requires notarized and apostilled copies of passport and address proof.
 The DSC is used to digitally sign all filings with the Ministry of Corporate Affairs (MCA).
 Processing time is typically 2 to 3 business days.
+Multiple government-approved Certifying Authorities issue DSCs, including eMudhra, Sify, and NSDL.

 Step 2: Apply for Director Identification Number (DIN)

 Each director needs a DIN, which is a unique identification number issued by the MCA.
 For foreign directors, this is applied for as part of the SPICe+ incorporation form.
 You will need your passport copy, a photograph, and a declaration.
+The first three DINs can be obtained through SPICe+ at no additional cost.

 Step 3: Reserve the Company Name

 Name reservation is done through the RUN (Reserve Unique Name) service on the MCA portal.
 You can propose up to two names.
 The name must not be identical or too similar to existing companies or trademarks.
 Approval typically takes 2 to 3 days.
 Choose a name that clearly reflects your business activity and avoids restricted words like "India," "National," or "Government" unless specifically permitted.
+The name reservation is valid for 20 days, after which it expires if the incorporation form is not filed.

 Step 4: File SPICe+ Incorporation Form

 The SPICe+ (Simplified Proforma for Incorporating Company Electronically Plus) is an integrated form that handles incorporation, PAN allocation, TAN allocation, GSTIN (if applicable), EPFO registration, and ESIC registration in a single filing.
 You will need to upload the Memorandum of Association (MoA), Articles of Association (AoA), proof of registered office, and identity and address proofs for all directors and subscribers.
+The MCA V3 portal processes SPICe+ applications in two parts: Part A (name reservation) and Part B (incorporation details).

 Step 5: Post-Incorporation Compliance

 Once incorporated, you will receive the Certificate of Incorporation, PAN, and TAN.
 Within 30 days, you must open a bank account and deposit the initial share capital.
 The company must also file a declaration of commencement of business (INC-20A) within 180 days and hold its first board meeting within 30 days of incorporation.
+Additionally, the company must appoint an auditor within 30 days of incorporation.

 RBI and FEMA Compliance for Foreign Investment